DikshithaAnand/Early-Stress/README.md

 It is NOT a clinical diagnostic tool.
 For serious mental health concerns, please consult a licensed mental health professional.

 ---

-## 📧 Support

-Built as a final year AI project demonstrating practical ML in healthcare support systems.